-Age requirements vary from state to state but generally children have to be in school until the 6th grade.
+Age requirements vary from state to state but generally, children have to be in school until the 6th grade.

-Estimate Number of Homeschoolers
+Estimated Number of Homeschoolers

-The Mexican constitution in its article 31 states that it is an obligation of every Mexican citizen to have their children to attend either public or private institutions in order to receive proper education.
-The obligation of parent to have preschool, primary
+The Mexican constitution states in Article 31 that it is an obligation of every Mexican citizen to have their children attend either public or private institutions in order to receive a proper education.
+The obligation of parents to have preschool, primary

 The above text (with minor editing) is taken directly from OLASE - Observatorio Latinoamericano de Aprendizajes sin Escuelas.

 El Hogar Educador

 Location: Tijuana/Playas de Rosareita, Mexico